Relintai/pandemonium_engine_docs/tutorials/animation/playing_videos.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default in Godot 4.0, the VideoPlayer will automatically be resized to match the video's resolution.
-You can make it follow usual `class_Control` sizing by enabling **Expand** on the VideoPlayer node.
+You can make it follow usual `Control` sizing by enabling **Expand** on the VideoPlayer node.

 To adjust how the VideoPlayer node resizes depending on window size,